KTH/devops-course/contributions/demo/dleon-nicolaih/README.md

 Nicolai Hellesnes (nicolaih@kth.se)

 ## Topic
-Deploying a container based application with Kubernetes as the orchestration platform, with automated testing using Jenkins.
+Deploying a container based application with Kubernetes as the orchestration platform, with automated testing using travis-ci.

 ## Details
-A backend & frontend web application using containers and kubernetes.
-We will use Jenkins for automated tests and deployments.
+A frontend (proof of concept) web application using containers and kubernetes.
+We will use Travis-ci for automated tests and deployments.